 Washington State Ferries is operating on alternate schedules on most routes until further notice.
 These changes will help offer more predictable and reliable service systemwide in the face of crewing shortages due to a global shortage of mariners that has been worsened by the pandemic.
 WSF will attempt to add service when possible, and will provide notifications when full service can temporarily be restored to a route.

-The following routes are running the regular spring schedules:
+The following routes are running the regular summer schedules:

 The schedule page online shows the currently active schedules in the top section, and the inactive schedules are below.
 Please note that the active schedules may change daily depending on crew availability, so please be sure to monitor email alerts and check the Travel Alert Bulletins page for updates.